Command-Line Interface (humioctl)

 Bye bye now!

-You can confirm correct operation by using the humioctl status command:
+You can confirm correct operation of your cluster by using the humioctl status command:

 shell